CATEGORIES & CRITERIA

 - Describe how the team’s in-depth industry knowledge and expertise are shared with partner retailers to specifically help them boost their business within the specialist market.

-INDEPENDENT BIKE DEALER (IBD) OF THE YEAR
+INDEPENDENT BIKE DEALER (IBD) OF THE YEAR - sponsored by V12 Retail Finance

 Who should you nominate?
 This award celebrates excellence among Independent Bike Dealers (IBDs) across the UK.
-Nominations are open to any bricks-and-mortar bicycle retailers, or businesses primarily involved in bicycle repair and servicing, operating with three stores or fewer.
+Nominations are open to any bricks-and-mortar bicycle retailers or businesses primarily involved in bicycle repair and servicing, operating with three stores or fewer.

-The winner will be decided by public vote open to the entire cycling industry.
+Voting Method: The winner will be decided by public vote open to the entire cycling industry.

 - Exceptional customer service: Delivering outstanding, personalised service and building strong customer relationships.